This comprehensive guide covers everything you need to know about wisdom teeth removal.

 - Inability to open the mouth fully.

-Where the tooth has not broken through the gum, the only way to tell whether the cause is an wisdom tooth, is to take an x-ray which will show the tooth.
+Where the tooth has not broken through the gum, the only way to tell whether the cause is a wisdom tooth is to take an x-ray which will show the tooth.

 Judgements are made by the dentist as to whether or not anything needs to be done about it.
 In many cases it can be possible to leave the tooth there, providing any symptoms stop.